cshmookler/system_state/README.md

 - [ ] Remove duplicate code in sound.cpp
 - [ ] Prefix all methods that fetch with "get_" and all methods that set with "set_"
+- [X] Move error_t, result_t, optional_t, and all related utilities to a distinct library
 - [X] Remove const qualifiers from all methods that modify system state.
 - [X] error handling
 - [X] make (partially) thread safe